maxant/kafka-data-consistency/mf/README.md

 - add accepting and do validation of prices at that point.
 TRANSPORT still with kafka!
 - add the ability to fix errors, so that the user isnt blocked.
 - call the contract validation service when we load the draft, and provide problems to the client
-- "Must be processed by time X" as a header on messages, after which they are disposed of, since we know the UI will deal with the timeout: in online processes the user will get a timeout.
+- (TTL) "Must be processed by time X" as a header on messages, after which they are disposed of, since we know the UI will deal with the timeout: in online processes the user will get a timeout.
 At that stage you don't want to have to say, hey no idea whats still going to happen, rather we want to have a determinate state which can be reloaded and allow the user to restart from there